 They all are coming to you based on your own actions.
 All are important and re-confirms your act.

-Simply put, transactional emails are emails sent basis action taken by users like – signup, purchase, password reset, etc.
+Simply put, transactional emails are triggered emails sent on the basis of action taken by users like – signup, purchase, password reset, etc.

 What is the difference between transactional, triggered and marketing emails?

-All transactional emails are for user generated actions but triggered emails are not necessarily so.
-They are triggered basis some rule not action.
-For example, monthly statements, birthday alerts, LinkedIn notifications etc. are all triggered emails that are sent not because the user took action.
+All transactional emails are for user-generated actions but triggered emails are not necessarily so.
+They have triggered the basis of some rule, not action.
+For example, monthly statements, birthday alerts, LinkedIn notifications, etc. are all triggered emails that are sent not because the user took action.

-On the other hand marketing emails are emails sent by choice by brands to you with an intent of awareness, cross sell and upsell.
+On the other hand marketing emails are emails sent by choice by brands to you with an intent of awareness, cross-sell and upsell.
 Brands at times go overboard with these emails and think you love getting these emails.
-Hence you receive the love every day; sometimes even twice a day!
+Hence you receive love every day; sometimes even twice a day!